VincentBrown/GettingAndCleaningDataCourseProject/README.md

 ===================================
 The script run_analysis.R reads data from the folders in the UCI Dataset and tidies them.
 The steps are:

 1. read the features from "features.txt".
-These are the variable names and will be the column names of the data frames we create
+These are the variable names and will be the column names of the data frames we create.
+Run gsub to fix a typo where "BodyBody" is sometimes written instead of "Body."
 2. read the activity labels from "activity_labels.txt"  We will use these to replace the 1 to 6 values of the values with the labels.
 3. read in the test data from the test folder.
 Use read.table to read in:
 	- "X_text.txt" which are the measurements of the features for each observation.
 Data frame is Test_data.